emqx/emqx-docs/en_US/advanced/bridge.md

 bridge.mqtt.aws.subscription.1.qos = 1
 ```

-### Publishing bridge message buffer
+### Publishing Bridge Message Buffer

 EMQX's Bridge has a message buffering mechanism.
 When the Bridge is disconnected, the messages of the forwards topic are buffered.
-The buffered messages are (re)sent to the remote broker when connection recovers.
+The buffered messages are (re)sent to the remote broker when the connection recovers.

 Set the total cache queue size: